 The Company has hedging programs in place to manage its currency exposures.
 The objectives of the Company's hedging programs are to mitigate exposures in gross margin and non-functional-currency-denominated assets and liabilities.
 Under these programs, the Company uses derivative financial instruments to manage the economic impact of fluctuations in currency exchange rates.
 These include foreign currency exchange forward contracts, which generally have terms up to 24 months.

-The aggregate notional value of derivatives was \$181.0 at December 31, 2023 and \$166.5 at March 31, 2024 and September 30, 2023, respectively.
+The aggregate notional value of the cross currency swap agreements was \$694.3 and \$0 at June 30, 2024 and September 30, 2023, respectively.
+The aggregate notional value of the foreign currency exchange forward contract derivatives was \$166.5 \$159.1 and \$164.6 at March 31, 2024 June 30, 2024 and September 30, 2023, respectively.
 The derivatives are recorded at fair value in other current assets and other current liabilities in the Consolidated Balance Sheets.